 People with hearing loss often end up with psychological issues such as depression and anxiety.
 Such problems are linked to more falls and accidents and these incidents tend to make the psychological problem worse, making it a classical loop system.

-Doing some exercises, keeping the body always on the move, and practising balance exercises can help keep the balance system strong and thus prevent falls and accidents.
+Doing some exercises, keeping the body always on the move, and practicing balance exercises can help keep the balance system strong and thus prevent falls and accidents.
 In case you are prone to such balance problems, it is better to consult an Audiologist for a detailed vestibular evaluation.